Superconvergent Gradient Recovery for Virtual Element Methods: Numerical Results

 To resolve the singularity, we use the adaptive virtual element method described in Section \ref{sec:avem}.
-The initial mesh is plotted is Fig. \ref{fig:lshape_init}, which a uniform meshes consisting of square elements.
-In Fig. \ref{fig:lshape_adaptive}, we show the corresponding adaptively refined mesh.
+The initial mesh is plotted in Figure \ref{fig:lshape_init}, which is a uniform mesh consisting of square elements.
+In Figure \ref{fig:lshape_adaptive}, we show the corresponding adaptively refined mesh.
 It is not hard to see that the refinement is conducted near the singular point.

-In Fig. \ref{fig:lshape_error}, we graph the rates of convergence for discrete $H_1$ semi-error $\|\nabla u - \nabla \Pi^0_h u_h\|_{0, \Omega}$ and the discrete recovery error $\|\nabla u -\Pi^0_h G_hu_h\|_{0, \Omega}$.
+In Figure \ref{fig:lshape_error}, we depict the rates of convergence for discrete $H_1$ semi-error $\|\nabla u - \nabla \Pi^0_h u_h\|_{0, \Omega}$ and the discrete recovery error $\|\nabla u -\Pi^0_h G_hu_h\|_{0, \Omega}$.
 From the plot, we can clearly observe $\mathcal{O}(h)$ optimal convergence for the virtual element gradient and $\mathcal{O}(h^2)$ superconvergence for the recovered gradient for the adaptive virtual element method.
-It means the recovery-based {\it a posteriori } error estimator \eqref{equ:localind} is robust.
-To quantify the performance the error estimator, we draw the effective index \eqref{equ:effidx} in Fig. \ref{fig:lshape_ind}.
+It means the recovery-based {\it a posteriori} error estimator \eqref{equ:localind} is robust.
+To quantify the performance of the error estimator, we draw the effective index \eqref{equ:effidx} in Figure \ref{fig:lshape_ind}.
 It shows that the effective index converges to 1 rapidly after a few iterations.
 It means the {\it a posteriori } error estimator is asymptotically exact as defined in Definition \ref{def:exact}.

-\subsection{Test Case 3: Problem with two Gaussian surfaces}
+\subsection{Test case 3: problem with two Gaussian surfaces}

 Consider the Poisson equation \eqref{equ:model} on the unit square with the exact solution

 as in \cite{AFMD2018}.
 In this test, the standard deviation is $\sigma = \sqrt{10^{-3}}$ and the two means are $\mu_1= 0.25$ and $\mu_2=0.75$.